antimof/UxPlay/README.txt

 protocol for getting the AES decryption key from the client.

 Modern Apple clients use a more-encrypted protocol than older ones.
-Which protocol is used by UxPlay depends on the client *sourceVersion* (reported by the client and now shown in the terminal output).
-Since UxPlay 1.45, to support the third-party Windows AirPlay-client emulator *AirMyPC*, which uses the old protocol and reports itself as having sourceVersion 280.33, the legacy protocol is used for clients reporting sourceVersion 280.x.x or older.
-This cutoff is set as `OLD_PROTOCOL_CLIENT "280.33"` in `lib/global.h`; change it there if necessary.
+Which protocol is used by UxPlay depends on the client *User-Agent* string (reported by the client and now shown in the terminal output).
+Since UxPlay 1.45, to support the third-party Windows AirPlay-client emulator *AirMyPC*, which uses the old protocol and reports itself as
+User-Agent: "AirMyPC/2.0".
+The legacy protocol is used for clients reporting a User-Agent string contained in OLD\_PROTOCOL\_AUDIO\_CLIENT\_LIST (for the audio AES key) and OLD\_PROTOCOL\_VIDEO\_CLIENT\_LIST (for the video AES key), defined in`lib/global.h`.
+You might need to add User-Agent strings for iOS clients running very old versions of iOS or iPadOS to one or both of these lists for them to work with UxPlay.

 **Usage:**
 ==========